 Therefore this algorithm is tweaked "on the road" extensively to get the best possible performance in real life conditions.

 This RDF41 is capable of using the doppler working principle as well the amplitude principle, depending on the attached antenna array.

-For the doppler principle, an external FM receiver is necessary.
+For the doppler principle, an external FM receiver is needed.

 A -pseudo- doppler RDF needs some kind of carrier, so it can track FM, AM, FSK signals very well, as long as the signal fits within the receivers passband.

 Generally, a 430MHz doppler antenna array will work properly from 350MHz up to 500MHz.

 If need be, a UHF array can be used down to 140MHz with reduced sensitivity and accuracy.

-For the amplitude working principle, an external AM receiver is necessary.
+For the amplitude working principle, an external AM receiver is needed.